ThiaCH/Geek-Group-D/README.md

 ## Getting Started

-## Deployment
+### Deployment

-The app has been deployed on Render on https://project-3-geekery.onrender.com, click [Here](https://project-3-geekery.onrender.com) to get started.
+The app has been deployed on Render, click [Here](https://project-3-geekery.onrender.com) to get started.

 ### Project Planning Board